severalnines/docs/components.rst

 | Cluster #N (cluster type)  | /etc/cmon.d/cmon_N.cnf | cluster_id=N | logfile=/var/log/cmon_N.log |
 +----------------------------+------------------------+--------------+-----------------------------+

 ..
-Note:: It's highly recommended to separate CMON logging for each cluster to its own log file.
-In the above example, we can see that ``cluster_id`` and ``logfile`` are two of the most imporant configuration options that can distinguish the cluster.
+Note:: It's highly recommendeded to separate CMON logging for each cluster to its own log file.
+In the above example, we can see that ``cluster_id`` and ``logfile`` are two imporant configuration options to distinguish the cluster.

-The CMON Controller will import the configuration options defined in each configuration file into the CMON database during process start up.
+The CMON Controller will import the configuration options defined in each configuration file into the CMON database during process starts up.
 Once loaded, CMON then use all the loaded information to manage clusters based on the ``cluster_id`` value.

 Configuration Options
 `````````````````````